RooVetGit/Roo-Code-Docs/docs/features/mcp/using-mcp-in-roo.md

 - The `-y` flag automatically answers "yes" to any prompts during installation
 - Runs the `@modelcontextprotocol/server-puppeteer` package which provides browser automation capabilities

-:::note
+### macOS and Linux Configuration Example

-For macOS or Linux, you would use a different configuration:
+When setting up MCP servers on macOS or Linux, you can use a simpler configuration since you don't need the Windows Command Prompt.
+Here's an example of configuring a Puppeteer MCP server on macOS or Linux:

 ```json
 {
   "mcpServers": {